finos-labs/learnaix-h-2025-blazers/README.md

 # 🚀 Team Blazers – Smart Proctor

 ## 📌 Problem It Solves
-Cheating in online exams has become more sophisticated with AI-powered helpers like **InterviewCoder** and **Parakeet AI**.
-Traditional proctoring methods such as webcam monitoring and screen sharing cannot detect these hidden aids, putting exam integrity at serious risk.
-✨ *Smart Proctor helps institutions detect the undetectable, ensuring fair and secure online examinations.*
+Cheating in online exams has become more sophisticated with AI-powered helpers like **InterviewCoder** and **Parakeet AI**.Traditional proctoring methods such as webcam monitoring and screen sharing cannot detect these hidden aids, putting exam integrity at serious risk. ✨ *Smart Proctor helps institutions detect the undetectable, ensuring fair and secure online examinations.*

 ---